Credential Assembly Service (CAS) & Law School Reports

-The Credential Assembly Service is a mandatory fee-based service provided by LSAC.
-For a one-time fee of $185 (as of April 2018), LSAC collects an applicant’s required documentation (LSAT score, LSAT writing sample, letters of recommendation, and transcripts) and uses it to create a Law School Report for the applicant that is forwarded to law schools upon the schools’ request.
-A CAS account is active for 5 years.
+The Credential Assembly Service is a mandatory fee-based service provided by Law School Admissions Council (LSAC).
+For a one-time fee of $195 (as of April 2022), LSAC collects an applicant’s required documentation (LSAT score, LSAT writing sample, letters of recommendation, and transcripts) and uses it to create a Law School Report for the applicant that is forwarded to law schools upon the schools’ request.

 Once an applicant submits a completed application to a law school, the school then requests a Law School Report for that applicant from LSAC.
 The report includes a cover sheet summarizing the applicant’s academic credentials (including all LSAT scores and a detailed breakdown of GPA) and encloses copies of the applicant’s transcript(s), letters of recommendation, and LSAT writing sample(s).
 A law school application file is not considered complete until it contains a Law School Report.

-- Create an LSAC.org account if you have not yet done so at https://os.lsac.org/Release/Logon/Access.aspx.
+- Create a free LSAC.org account if you have not yet done so at https://os.lsac.org/Release/Logon/Access.aspx.

 - Sign up for the Credential Assembly Service a minimum of 4–6 weeks before you plan to submit your law school applications.
 To sign up for CAS, log in to your LSAC account and click on Credentials under the Apply tab.
 At the bottom of the Credentials page is a button labeled Pay for CAS.
 Once you click on Pay for CAS, the registration fee will be added to your LSAC shopping cart.
 Check out to complete the purchase.